Red Wine Braised Short Ribs

 - Beef Short Ribs: I buy English-cut beef short ribs fresh from the butcher, but packaged ones will work as well.
 Just look out for thick, meaty pieces that have good marbling.
 If they’re too lean, they’ll end up tough and dry.

-- Onion, Carrots and Garlic: Diced onions, carrots, and garlic simmer in the broth to give it a pungent, sweet flavor.
+- Onion, Carrots and Garlic: Diced onions, carrots, and garlic simmer in the broth to give it a layered, slightly sweet flavor.

-- Red Wine: You can honestly choose your favorite red wine, though I personally recommend a bold red wine like cabernet sauvignon to enhance the rich flavor of the braised beef.
+- Red Wine: Feel free to choose your favorite red wine, though I personally recommend a bold red wine like cabernet sauvignon to enhance the rich flavor of the braised beef.
 And there’s no need to buy a fancy bottle, just a drinkable one!

 - Tomato Paste: Just two tablespoons are needed to give the sauce a bit more depth in flavor.

-- Beef Broth: Low-sodium beef broth make up the bulk of the braising liquid.
+- Beef Broth: Low-sodium beef broth makes up the bulk of the braising liquid.

 - Fresh Herbs: A combination of fresh thyme, rosemary, and parsley works wonders for this recipe.

 If you’re all about “set it and forget it” types of meals, braising is your best friend.
 It’s a two-step method that starts with pan searing, followed by cooking low and slow in a liquid.
 This process helps to break down the meat’s connective tissue and collagen, giving you ridiculously tender results.

 Plus, it helps to create an even richer broth to spoon over your short ribs at the end.
 So yes, I think it’s time to start braising your favorite chunks of meat, especially the tougher ones like beef chuck roast and short ribs!

 This braised short rib recipe really only needs 20 minutes of your undivided attention.
 Once everything is in the pot, the remaining 2 1/2 hours is pretty much on autopilot, where the braising process work its magic.